pakinsa/DevOps_Project/09.Three-Tier Arch with LVM Storage/Readme.md

 #### Create Volume Group(VG)
 ***
-sudo vgcreate webdata-vg /dev/xvdb1 /dev/xvdc1 /dev/xvdd1  // Collate the physical volume into a volume group, which can be further divided into logical groups.
+sudo vgcreate webdata-vg /dev/xvdb1 /dev/xvdc1 /dev/xvdd1  // Collate the physical volume into a volume group, which can be further divided into logical groups.  // I should have used dbdata-vg here.
+I have to rename it.

-sudo vgrename webdata-vg dbdata-vg     // Change name from webdata to dbdata-vg sudo vgdisplay                        // Display name  of vg sudo vgs                             //Diplay content of vg
+sudo vgrename webdata-vg dbdata-vg     // Change name from webdata to dbdata-vg

+sudo vgdisplay                        // Display name  of vg

+sudo vgs                             //Diplay content of vg
 ***

 ![Alt text](img/6f.vg_create.png)
 ![Alt text](img/6g.x_vgname.png)

 #### Create the Logical Volume(LV) in the VG with relevant properties